Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

    ```bash
    python ./examples/pipelines/utils/upload_data/submit.py --example CCFRAUD --workspace_name "<workspace-name>" --resource_group "<resource-group-name>" --subscription_id "<subscription-id>"
    ```

    > Note: You can use --offline flag when running the job to just build and validate pipeline without submitting it.

-   > Note: You can use --offline flag when running the job to just build and validate pipeline without submitting it.